-- Smart lighting that instantly turns on when someone enters the room and off when they exit.
+- Smart lighting instantly turns on when someone enters the room and off when they exit.
 These systems usually feature scheduling and automation for even greater efficiency and long-term sustainability.

-- Water-saving showerheads that also track the total amount of water used and other important metrics that help you reduce your bills further.
+- Water-saving showerheads also track the total amount of water used and other important metrics that help you reduce your bills further.

 Although the above list is not exhaustive, it highlights some of the most common devices and gadgets in today’s smart homes.
 Many of these devices also transfer to modern businesses.